ogait001/academic-profile/_posts/2026-03-17-the-heroic-illusion.md

 ---
 layout: post
 description: "A philosophical examination of the Heroic Illusion, where imagined fulfillment displaces reality and life is postponed in anticipation."
+title: "The Heroic Illusion"
-title: "The Heroic Illusion: The Upward Escape and the Structure That Replaces Reality Before It Begins"
+subtitle: "The Upward Escape and the structure that replaces reality before it begins"
 date: 2026-03-17 00:00:00 -0500
 categories: [ontology, philosophy-of-time]
 tags: